numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 *id* and *name* are stored in the stack as a local variable, *person* reference is also stored in the stack as a return type.

 The Person class constructor is loaded into the stack.
-Since It is called by *buildPerson* and all Its instance variables are stored in the stack.
+Since it is called by *buildPerson* and all its instance variables are stored in the stack.

 ![Heap and Stack Illustration](heap-stack.png)